 Among the most effective and handsome of ornamental grasses, the reed grasses feature feathery flower plumes that fade from purple-tinted green to yellow to buff.
 Flowers persist into fall and can be used for fresh or dried arrangements.
 Cut clumps almost to the ground in late winter, before new growth begins.
 Deer-resistant.

-C. brachytricha.
-REED GRASS.
-Deciduous.
-Upright, arching clump to 112 212 ft. tall, 2 ft. wide.
-Broad, rosy purple flower spikes resembling foxtails increase plant height to 4 ft. in late summer or early fall.
-One of the best grasses for partial shade; great in containers.
+- Broad, rosy purple flower spikes resembling foxtails increase plant height to 4 feet in late summer or early fall.